Meat Loaf and I…

 Wildest fantasy come true.

-Meat pulls the investor/original writer’s favorite line out of the script and – ON THE SPOT – writes a song for us.
+Meat pulls the investor/original author’s favorite line out of the book/script and – ON THE SPOT – writes a song for us.
 He hollers: “Somebody get a pen!
 Write this down ’cause I’ll forget it, I’m not kidding!”
 (Note to self: get that call sheet!)
-He riffs a few lines, comes up with a melody and says: “Okay, I’m good, let’s do this.”
+He riffs a few lines, comes up with a melody and says: “Okay, I’m good, let’s do this…”

-He climbs in the truck, does the final scene of our movie – a beautiful (what shoulda been a crane shot if we had had the money for it but my AMAZING DP did a poor man’s version with a smaller jib shot on the liftgate of a truck (you’ll never know the difference!) and voila!
+He climbs in the truck, does the final scene of our movie – a beautiful (what shoulda been a crane shot if we had had the money for it but my AMAZING DP did a poor man’s version with a smaller jib shot, raising the lift gate of the grip truck as a makeshift elevator (you’ll never know the difference!) and voila!